Stephen Wasil

-Stephen "Steve" Wasil (born April 14, 1984) is a former Arena football quarterback who played for the Muskegon Thunder, Texas Copperheads, Albany Firebirds, Alabama Vipers, Kansas City Command and Tampa Bay Storm.
-He is currently the Offensive Coordinator at Albion College.
+Stephen "Steve" Wasil (born April 14, 1984) is an American college football coach and former arena football quarterback.
+He is the offensive coordinator and quarterbacks coach for Albion College, positions he has held since 2018.
+He played for the Muskegon Thunder, Texas Copperheads, Albany Firebirds, Alabama Vipers, Kansas City Command and Tampa Bay Storm.
+He is currently the offensive coordinator at Albion College.

 College career

 Wasil attended Albion College, where he was a member of the football team.
 He still holds the records for all-time most passing yards in a game (412), most passing yards in a season (3313), and most touchdowns in a season (33).
 In 2005, he led the Britons to a Michigan Intercollegiate Athletic Association Championship and was named the league's Most Valuable Offensive Player.

 Professional career

-Muskegon Thunder

 In 2007, Wasil began playing professionally for the Muskegon Thunder of the Continental Indoor Football League.
 He led the Thunder to a 4–8 record, but they lost the qualifying game to officially make the playoffs.
 He was named team MVP.